Blonde Nurse Ashley Responds To Thomas Ravenel Saying He’s Single

 “erinfinley311: @reelglam just read on @thomaravenal ig that they are not dating, just friends

 ashleyhjacobs: @reelglam@erinfinley311 Just friends?!
-What?! ????
+What?!????
 How rude @thomasravenel”

 What did Thomas write on Instagram?
 Earlier on Monday, in response to a photo that Thomas posted of his courtyard at the Biltmore Four Seasons, Santa Barbara, one person commented that Thomas must be enjoying his time in Santa Barbara with Ashley.
-Thomas replied that he no longer sees her and that while she’s a very nice person, they’re just friends.
+Thomas replied that he no longer sees her, and while she’s a very nice person, they’re just friends.

 “thomasravenel: @jimtrammell I no longer see her; she’s a very nice person but we’re just friends.”

-Yet several people actually left comments talking about how they recently saw Thomas and Ashley together in Santa Barbara.
+Several people actually left comments talking about how they recently saw Thomas and Ashley together in Santa Barbara.
 One person said that Ashley seems to be the right woman for Thomas.

 “stylewalk1: @thomasravenel I was so happy to see you and Ashley together!
 You deserve to be happy — pictures can only tell a part of the story but she seemed to be the right piece for your heart. ❤️But I get it.
 It’s your life and we only see pictures!”

 Another person said that he saw Thomas Ravenel and Ashley Jacobs together at the Biltmore.
-That person also indicated that Ashley’s not the only woman Thomas is hanging out with.
+That person also indicated that Ashley’s not the only woman Thomas is hanging out with at the moment.

 “steveguttbuck: @c3techconf I saw them at the Biltmore too.
 What’s wild is I saw him and Ashley the week before where she proceeded to hit on my and friend’s at the bar.
 She wanted us to buy her drinks when Thomas was right there.
 It was odd.
 Anyhow I saw Thomas leaving the Biltmore with a classic dime piece.
 Tres elegant, Thomas.
 Way to step up your game.
 It just keeps getting better and better.
-A woman who deserves a room like that must be one in a million ????????????????”
+A woman who deserves a room like that must be one in a million????????????????”

-Yet another person commented that he and his wife saw Thomas with a “classically beautiful woman.”
+Another person commented that he and his wife saw Thomas with a “classically beautiful woman.”

 “johnjuliencurry: @hhrobb @linton4ever@stylewalk1 I echo what @c3techconf wrote.
 My loud mouthed wife shouted something rude out the window on his way to dinner with his new love.
 Major points to her and for him for not plastering her picture all over social media.
 IMHO, she looked like the kind of classically beautiful woman who could attract whatever Man she fancied.
 By the looks of it, she loves Thomas just the way he is and he looked so smitten.
 I usually don’t notice these things but it was evident to anyone who crossed their path.
 They gave me hope for Thomas and those children.
 If you want to be a gentleman, you need a lady do hip hip hooray for you finding herz????????????????????????????????????????”

 During Watch What Happens Live, Thomas said more than once that he’s single.
-When a viewer asked him whether he’s dating anyone and how is relationship with Kathryn Thomas is now, Thomas said that he’s “not at present dating anybody seriously.”
+When a viewer asked him whether he’s dating anyone and how the relationship with Kathryn Thomas is now, Thomas said that he’s “not at present dating anybody seriously.”
 As for his relationship with Kathryn, Thomas said that it’s a lot better than what it used to be, explaining that they’re civil to one another and communicate regularly without any animosity.

-So since his relationship with Kathryn is much better now and he, at according to him, is not dating anybody seriously at the moment, does that mean that he sees a romantic future with Kathryn?
-After all, viewers saw Thomas and Kathryn flirt with and hug one another on the Southern Charm season 4 finale episode.
-Thomas even commented in one confessional interview that he sees a possibility with Kathryn and that she’s a hard woman to resist.
+So since his relationship with Kathryn is much better now, and Ravenel, at according to him, is not dating anybody seriously at the moment, does that mean that he sees a romantic future with Kathryn?
+After all, viewers saw Thomas and Kathryn flirt with and hug one another on the Southern Charm Season 4 finale episode.
+Thomas even commented in one confessional interview that he sees a possibility with Kathryn, and she’s a hard woman to resist.

 ICYMI: Thomas and Kathryn touch again in the #SouthernCharm finale; @chaneldubofsky reports https://t.co/MoHIg6Flaa pic.twitter.com/imhbv5Niqg